corolab/corolab.github.io/README.md

 ## Members

+- Angelo Cangelosi (Professor of Machine Learning and Robotics at the University of Manchester)

 ### Postdoctoral Researchers
 - Gi Hyun Lim (H2020 STRoNA Fellowship)
 - vacancy (H2020 MoveCare project).
 Please contact Angelo is you are interested in this position